gmethvin/play-java-functional-actions/README.md

 ## Example

 The current implementation uses a `FunctionalController` that provides an `action` and an `async` method for methods returning `Result` and `CompletionStage<Result>` respectively.
-By default, if a body parser is not passed as the first argument, an empty body parser is used, which returns `akka.Done`.
+By default, if a body parser is not passed as the first argument, an empty body parser is used, which returns `akka.NotUsed`.

 For example: